-If you are interested in this volunteer opportunity, please submit your CV and a cover letter outlining your suitability for the role to Brenda Cuby at firstname.lastname@example.org by 21st April 2023.
+If you are interested in this volunteer opportunity, please submit your CV and a cover letter outlining your suitability for the role to Brenda Cuby at firstname.lastname@example.org.

 “I joined Gibsams because I’m passionate about mental health awareness, our community needs to feel supported.
 Gibsams is a vital goto helpline, I feel privileged to have trained as a listener and form part of an exceptional team of volunteers.
 There’s a need to feel heard, to feel heard without judgment, going to the core of our thoughts can help us figure a way forward, a better way to journey through these challenging times, trusting our service can be life changing.”